-Unless you have been living under a rock for the last year, you have probably heard a whole lot about AI writing code.
-If you are in embedded development, you will have also noticed the surge in popularity of various open source tools and technologies, like the Zephyr Project.
+Unless you had been living under a rock over the past year, you likely heard a whole lot about AI writing code.
+And if you work in embedded development, you probably noticed the surge in popularity of various open source tools and technologies, like the Zephyr Project.

-The combination of these trends signals a seismic shift away from traditional embedded development.
-But how much of it is just hype?
-And what’s really out there today that embedded teams can use to accelerate their projects?
+These trends signaled a seismic shift away from traditional embedded development.
+But how much of it was just hype?
+And what was actually available for embedded teams to accelerate their projects?

-Join Memfault and Golioth, a leading IoT platform company, to discuss the future of embedded development as we try to answer the question - How much embedded code will we actually write in the future?
+In this conversation, Memfault and Golioth — a leading IoT platform company — came together to discuss the future of embedded development and tackle the question: How much embedded code will we actually write in the future?

 • The role of AI in automating embedded software development

-• How open-source adoption is changing the embedded toolchain
+• How open-source adoption is reshaping the embedded toolchain

 • The balance between in-house development, open source, and AI-generated code